by Kim Krieger

 Now researchers and students around the world are picking up the slack.
 The Microbe Hunting class at UConn is part of a global collaboration between students and microbiologists at 109 schools in 32 U.S. states plus Puerto Rico, and eight other countries, including Belize, Canada, Iraq, Jordan, Malaysia, Nigeria, the Philippines, and the U.K. It’s called the Small World Initiative.

 “The grand goal is to find new antibiotics,” Broderick says.
-She began teaching the class when she worked with Jo Handelsman, one of the founders, at Yale University, and brought it to UConn as an Honors seminar when she accepted a position here this year.
+She began teaching the class when she worked at Yale University and brought it to UConn as an Honors seminar when she accepted a position here this year.

 The students take it because it’s a mini-foray into real research that gives them the opportunity to make their own choices and test the results.
 The first choice was where to sample.
 Many students took bits of soil from around campus, but others went a little farther afield.
 Kristin Burnham took a sample from Farm Creek, an estuary in Norwalk, Conn., where her family lives.